-Furthermore, error begets error; thus the belief that one must be baptized only in the name of Jesus has led Oneness Pentecostalism to the further error that Jesus is himself the Father, the Son, and the Holy Spirit.
-They do not hold to one God revealed in three persons who are eternally distinct but to three manifestations of one God revealed in Jesus.
+Furthermore, error begets error; thus, the belief that one must be baptized only in the name of Jesus has led Oneness Pentecostalism to the further error that Jesus is Himself the Father, the Son, and the Holy Spirit.
+They do not hold to one God revealed in three Persons who are eternally distinct, but to three manifestations of one God revealed in Jesus.
 Indeed, according to Oneness, the doctrine of the Trinity is pagan polytheistic philosophy.

-Finally, Oneness Pentecostalism holds to a litany of legalistic proscriptions including the test of rebaptism by their formula with evidence of speaking in tongues.
+Finally, Oneness Pentecostalism holds to a litany of legalistic prescriptions, including the test of rebaptism by their formula with evidence of speaking in tongues.
 No tongues, no salvation.
-As one can imagine, this has placed tremendous socio–psychological pressure on adherents to conjure up the gift of tongues.
+As one can imagine, this has placed tremendous sociopsychological pressure on adherents to conjure up the gift of tongues.
 Those who do not speak in tongues are thought to be lacking in faith or even to be entirely unrepentant.

 In sharp distinction, the Bible relates baptism in the Spirit to empowering for service (Acts 1:5–8) rather than evidence for salvation.
-In the words of Jesus to his disciples, “You will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).
+In the words of Jesus to His disciples, “You will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).
 The disciples were not still awaiting salvation; rather, they awaited a special anointing of the Holy Spirit that would serve as evidence that their evangelistic message was not of men, but of God (cf. Acts 2:14–21; 1 Corinthians 14:22).